-Figure 1.4: E(h) represents the (approximate) maximum error in the numerical solution U to Problem 3 at time t = 1, using a stepsize of h.
+Figure 10.4: E(h) represents the (approximate) maximum error in the numerical solution U to Problem 3 at time t = 1, using a stepsize of h.
+Notice that, since the Crank-Nicolson method is unconditionally stable, there is no CFL condition, and we can safely use the same number of intervals in time and space.